bench-routes/benchdocs/website/content/docs/install.md

 go run src/*.go 9990
 ```

-This means that you can also use that command to run directly.
+This means that you can also use the above command to run directly.

 Note: If you want to run Bench-routes at a port other than `:9990`, just change the last argument to the port you
 want to keep.